Relative Free Splitting Complexes II: Stable Translation Lengths and the Two Over All Theorem: Introduction to Part II

-We expect the \emph{Two Over All Theorem} to be a useful tool in the further study of the large scale geometry of $\Out(F_n)$ and $\Aut(F_n)$ and their relatives $\Out(\Gamma;\A)$ and $\Aut(\Gamma;\A)$.
-We intend in later works to explore applications of the \TOAT\ to the large scale geometry of the autr\'e espace of $F_n$ and of $\PFS(F_n)$, and of their $(\Gamma;\A)$ generalizations.
-One such application is the upcoming work of Lyman and the second author \cite{LymanMosher:exponentialDehn} providing exponential lower bounds for the Dehn functions of many groups of the type $\Out(\Gamma;\A)$, including new proofs for the known case of $\Out(F_n)$ when $n \ge 3$ \cite{BridsonVogtmann:GeometryOfAut,HandelMosher:distortion}.
+We discovered the \emph{Two Over All Theorem} while studying the action of $\Aut(F_k)$ on the pointed free splitting complex $\PFS(F_k)$ on which it acts; see Section 6 of the \emph{Overview} \cite{HandelMosher:RelHypComplexIntro}, but here is a very brief account.
+The space $\PFS(F_k)$ may be thought of as the complex of free splittings equipped with a base point, up to base point preserving conjugation of $F_k$-actions; the complex $\PFS(F_k)$ stands in relation to $\FS(F_k)$ the \emph{autr\'e espace} of pointed marked graphs stands in relation to the outer space of unpointed marked graphs (see \cite[\S 1 Section 3]{Vogtmann:OuterSpaceSurvey}).
+The \TOAT, and its strengthened version in \RelFSThree, may be thought of as a description of flaring behavior, in the sense of \cite{BestvinaFeighn:combination}, within the space $\PFS(F_k)$.
+We intend in later works to explore applications of the \TOAT\ and the \STOAT\ to the large scale geometry of the \emph{autr\'e espace} of $F_n$, and of $\PFS(F_n)$, and of their $(\Gamma;\A)$ generalizations.
+One such application is upcoming work of Lyman and the second author \cite{LymanMosher:exponentialDehn} providing exponential lower bounds for the Dehn functions of many groups of the type $\Out(\Gamma;\A)$, including new proofs for the known case of $\Out(F_n)$ when $n \ge 3$ \cite{BridsonVogtmann:GeometryOfAut,HandelMosher:distortion}.

-Meanwhile, the more recently discovered applications presented here have given us an opportunity to explain the \TOAT\ itself in more focussed setting.
+Meanwhile, beyond these still unrealized motivations, recently discovered applications described below give us an opportunity to explain the \TOAT\ in a focussed setting.